aeonSolutions/PCB-Prototyping-Catalogue/Home Automation Safety & Health/readme.md

 <br>

 ## How to proceed
-If you are certain your health related problem is caused by some kind of wireless aggression, the first thing you need to do is to seek a wireless communications expert or engineer and ask him/her to audit your home , work place (or other place you find it to be the root cause) to setup measurement devices (more than 2) , for electromagnetic radiation detection (or other, for instance photonics, also known as lasers) and do active monitoring 24/7.
-The monitoring setup needs to be able to do sensor data measurements uploads to an experimental data repository (see table 1 above).
+If you are certain your health-related problem is caused by some kind of wireless aggression, the first thing you need to do is to seek a wireless communications expert or engineer and ask him/her to audit your home, workplace (or another place you find it to be the root cause) to setup measurement devices (more than 2), for electromagnetic radiation detection (or other, for instance, photonics, also known as lasers) and do active monitoring 24/7.
+The monitoring setup needs to be able to do sensor data measurement uploads to an experimental data repository (see Table 1 above).
 At the same time is a mandatory requirement to notify authorities and include the web address link where sensor data is being uploaded and stored.

-⚠️ **Only after you have those data measurements is advised to go to a conventional medical doctor / medicine.**
+⚠️ **Only after you have those data measurements is advised to go to a conventional medical doctor/medicine.**

-### Knonw symptom of a wireless aggresion
+### Knonw symptoms of a wireless aggression
 **Thermo and hygrometer imbalances**
 - Extreme localized muscle tension
-- Extreme localized muscle relxation
+- Extremely localized muscle relaxation

-Thermo and hygrometer imbalances require immediatly wear of protective clothes regardless of weather or season. in particular wearing a winter polar jacket (impermeable) during all times the agression is happening and until the victim's body starts to be hot and confortable to a point of showing a pink face.
-The author recommends one from the "North Face" brand or wirth equal thermal and hygrometic properties.
+Thermo and hygrometer imbalances require immediate wear of protective clothes regardless of weather or season. in particular, wearing a winter polar jacket (impermeable) during all times the aggression is happening and until the victim's body starts to be hot and comfortable to the point of showing a pink face.
+The author recommends one from the "North Face" brand or with equal thermal and hygrometic properties.

 **Tinnitus and Insomnias** <br>
 Tinnitus is the term for hearing sounds that come from inside your body, rather than from an outside source.
-It's often described as “ringing in the ears”, although several sounds can be heard, including: buzzing. humming. grinding.
+It's often described as “ringing in the ears”, although several sounds can be heard, including buzzing. humming. grinding.
 It’s often described as “ringing in the ears”, although several sounds can be heard, including:
 - buzzing
 - humming
 - grinding
 - hissing
 - whistling

 Some people may hear sounds similar to music or singing, and others hear noises that beat in time with their pulse (pulsatile tinnitus).
 You can [read more on Wikipedia](https://en.wikipedia.org/wiki/Tinnitus).
-In summary every time one listens to a sound caused by electricity in the air,  if you're inside a building it means someone or some device is throwing electricity at you.
-An example of it are what is know as [tinnitus](https://simple.wikipedia.org/wiki/Tinnitus).
+In summary, every time one listens to a sound caused by electricity in the air,  if you're inside a building it means someone or some device is throwing electricity at you.
+An example of it is what is known as [tinnitus](https://simple.wikipedia.org/wiki/Tinnitus).

 Tinnitus and insomnias require immediate correction of [circadian rhythms](https://www.nigms.nih.gov/education/fact-sheets/Pages/circadian-rhythms.aspx) in the victim.
-Changes in the circadian rhythms due to tinnitus and insomnias cause thermo and hygrometer imbalances and therefore require immediate wear of protective clothes regardless of weather or season. in particular wearing a winter polar jacket (impermeable) during all times the agression is happening and until the victim's body starts to be hot and confortable to a point of showing a pink face and also when all sleep cycles are resyncronized, usuall after a good and restful nap.
-The author recommends one from the "North Face" brand or wirth equal thermal and hygrometic properties. <br>
+Changes in the circadian rhythms due to tinnitus and insomnias cause thermo and hygrometer imbalances and therefore require immediate wear of protective clothes regardless of weather or season. in particular, wearing a winter polar jacket (impermeable) during all times the aggression is happening and until the victim's body starts to be hot and comfortable to the point of showing a pink face and also when all sleep cycles are resynchronized, usually after a good and restful nap.
+The author recommends one from the "North Face" brand or with equal thermal and hygrometric properties. <br>

-### Where to complaint , where to report
+### Where to complaint, where to report
-If you are a portuguese citizen can raise a complaint on the [Portuguese army website](https://canaldadenuncia.exercito.pt/?nav=pBeIW7qH).
+If you are a Portuguese citizen can raise a complaint on the [Portuguese army website](https://canaldadenuncia.exercito.pt/?nav=pBeIW7qH).

-### Complementary medicines known to assist treatment and cure these kinds of health related problems
+### Complementary medicines known to assist treatment and cure these kinds of health-related problems
 - [Tai Ji Chuan](https://en.wikipedia.org/wiki/Tai_chi)
 - [Acupunture](https://en.wikipedia.org/wiki/Acupuncture)
 - [Reiki Therapy](https://en.wikipedia.org/wiki/Reiki)

 See below a list of useful links for more information. <br>
-Staysafe.
+Stay safe.

 <br>